sectrean/di-kit/README.md

 ## TODO

-- Add support for "decorator" functions `func(Service [, deps...])
-Service`
+- Get around dependency cycles by injecting `di.Lazy[Service any]`
 - Track child scopes to make sure all child scopes have been closed.
-- Get around dependency cycles by injecting `di.Lazy[Service any]`
-- Optional dependencies?
+	What do we do in this case?
+Close the child container(s)?
+Return an error?
 - Implement additional Container options:
 	- Validate services: make sure all types are resolvable, with no cycles.
 		(Will need to exclude scoped services in the root container since they may have dependencies registered in child scopes.)

 - Support for `Shutdown` functions like `Closer`?
 - Enable error stacktraces optionally?
 - Logging with `slog`?